BigFatNoob-NCSU/x9115george2/paper/5/ReadMe.md

     * Probabilistic Model: Free-text documents are ranked according to the probability of being relevant to a query computed on a statistical basis.
 To compute this ranking, the idea of a language model is exploited, i.e., a stochastic model that assigns a probability to every string of words taken from a prescribed vocabulary.
 A language model is estimated for each document, or identifiable section, and use a Bayesian classifier to score the sequences of mnemonics extracted from each source code component against the models.
 A high score indicates a high probability that a particular sequence of mnemonics be relevant to the document; therefore, it is intepreted as an indication of the existence of a semantic link between the component from which the sequence had been extracted and the document.
     * Vector Space Model: Vector space model treats documents and queries as vectors in an n-dimensional space, where n is the number of indexing features.
 Documents are ranked against queries by computing a distance function between the corresponding vectors.
 In this paper, the documents are ranked according to a widely used distance function, i.e., the cosine of the angle between the vectors.
   * (iii4) **New Results** :
+    * The probabilistic model achieves higher values of recall with smaller cut values and makes little progress towards 100 percent of recall.
+On the other hand, the vector space model starts with lower recall values and makes regular progress with higher cut values towards 100 percent of recall.
+    * The probabilistic model is more suitable for cases where the presence of code component identifiers that do not belong to the software document is low.
+    * The vector space model does not aim for the best match, but rather to regularly achieve the maximum recall with a moderate number of retained documents.
+    * Unlike the probabilistic model, the vector space model is able to achieve higher recall values based on a smaller number of relevant words in a source code component.
 ## (iv) Improvisations:
   * (iv1)
   * (iv2)